 The first one is Dr. Debbie Liao.
 Debbie was my roommate during my time as a student at the University of the Philippines in Los Baños.
 She’s one of those quiet, studious types, but I know that she has nerves of steel.
 She would silently aim for a goal and strike it methodically.
 In our junior year, she gave her life to Christ (probably amazed that her arrogant roommate suddenly became such a goody goody).

-What’s astounding about her is that she really has a heart for public health and she really pursued her passion despite people saying it was an unwise move.
+What’s astounding about her is that she really has a heart for public health and she pursued her passion despite people saying it was an unwise move.
 She participated in the Doctors to the Barrio (DTTB) Program.
 Her assignment was in Gamay, Samar.
-Her trip from Manila included an hour flight to Catarman, Samar and another hour and a half trip from Catarman to Gamay ON A MOTORCYCLE on roads that are sometimes non-existent in some areas.
+Her trip from Manila included an hour flight to Catarman, Samar and another three hour trip from Catarman to Gamay ON A MOTORCYCLE on roads that are sometimes non-existent in some areas.
 After her two-year assignment, she stayed on to be the municipal health officer, despite her being away from family and from church (thank God for podcasts!) for long periods of time.
 But she is committed to see the attitude towards public health change.
 Our best conversations would revolve around plans for disaster relief and how to best use the very limited resources available to save as many lives as possible in her area.
 She is an unsung hero and it is my privilege to be called her friend.

 Winning the Philhealth partner of the year award.
 Doc Debbie at the center